sakshi1799/Waste_Segg/README.md

-# KILLTRASH
+# Waste Segregator

 Waste Classification and Segregation Using Machine learning

-It is an innovative idea, with the combination of machine learning and electronics achieves an accuracy of 85%, it classifiesand segregates waste depending on it's type.
-A CNN is used to train the brain of the project which is implemented using Keras and Arduino.
+This project aims to segregate the waste into two catagories: Bio and Non-Bio.It is executed using the combination of machine learning and electronics.
+It is able to achieve an accuracy of 85%.
+In order to train the model, CNN has been used.
+The project has been implemented using Keras and Arduino.
 ______________________________________________________________________________________________________________________________
 DATASET : https://drive.google.com/file/d/1_sw-Fn2nuPu1Hpi_K95RFKM4TKe-aD8D/view?usp=sharing